November 2019 Review

 Stolen Guns and Ammunition

-We are aware of at least two reports in November 2018 relating to stolen guns and ammunition:
+We are aware of at least four reports in November 2019 relating to stolen guns:

 Animal Death and Injury

-We are aware of at least six reports in November 2018 of animal cruelty involving guns:
+We are aware of at least seven reports in November 2019 of animal cruelty and/or death involving a gun, including:

 Sentences and Convictions

-We are aware of at least 24 reports in November 2018 of sentences and convictions for gun crime:
+We are aware of at least 42 reports in November 2019 of sentences and convictions for gun crime, including:

 Incidents by Weapon Type